 The French government provides a research and development ("R&D") tax credit known as Credit Impôt Recherche, or CIR, in order to encourage Companies to invest in R&D. The tax credit is deductible from the French income tax and any excess is carried forward for three years.
 After three years, any unused credit may be reimbursed to the Company by the French government.
-As of December 31, 2022, the Company had approximately \$10.0 million receivables from the French government related to CIR, of which \$3.1 million is recorded in income tax receivable and the remaining \$6.9 million is recorded in other long-term assets.
-As of December 31, 2021, the Company had approximately \$12.0 million receivables from the French government related to CIR, of which \$3.5 million was recorded in income tax receivable and the remaining \$8.5 million was recorded in other long-term assets.
+As of December 31, 2023, the Company had approximately \$12.1 million receivables from the French government related to CIR, of which \$5.7 million was recorded in Income tax receivable and the remaining \$6.4 million was recorded in Other long-term assets.
+As of December 31, 2022, the Company had approximately \$10.0 million receivables from the French government related to CIR, of which \$3.1 million was recorded in Income tax receivable and the remaining \$6.9 million was recorded in Other long-term assets.
 CIR is subject to customary audit by the French tax authorities.